HUBZone Map Overview

 Base Map Toggle

-Use the base map buttons to change the base map.
+Use the base map toggle to change the base map.
 Each base map shows a different view of the information to help you navigate the map and find landmarks.
-The Map base is the default map provided by Google including most streets, landmarks, and businesses.
-The Gray base map shows a less cluttered view of the surrounding landmarks and may help clarify differences in the HUBZone layers.
-The Hybrid base map shows a satellite view of the terrain and if you zoom in far enough the map will switch to a 3D perspective view of buildings and landmarks.
+The Standard base is the default map provided by Google including most streets, landmarks, and businesses.
+The Light Gray base map shows a less cluttered view of the surrounding landmarks and may help clarify differences in the HUBZone layers.
+The Satellite base map shows a satellite view of the terrain and if you zoom in far enough the map will switch to a 3D perspective view of buildings and landmarks.

 Use + and - buttons to zoom in and out on the map.
 Each time you click or tap the + or - button, the screen will magnify the scale of the map.
 On mobile devices you can also use pinch-to-zoom.